 The recent Court of Appeal decision in Helliwell v Entwistle serves as a clear warning about the importance of honesty when entering into a pre-nuptial agreement.

 In this case, the couple signed their pre-nuptial agreement on the day of their wedding.
 The agreement stated that, if the marriage were to end, each party would leave with what they had brought into the marriage.
 For such an agreement to stand, it must set out what each party owns and what they wish to keep separate.
+Learn more about pre- and post-nuptial agreements here.

 During later divorce proceedings, the court initially upheld the agreement.
 However, the husband appealed after discovering that his wife had not disclosed all of her assets at the time the agreement was signed.
 While she had declared assets worth £18 million, she failed to reveal an additional £42–52 million – meaning she had only disclosed around 27% of her true wealth.